 What Is Propofol?

-- Though it is the most commonly wasted pharmaceutical in the operating room by volume, many hospitals do not have a secure process or container for its disposal as they would for controlled substances.
+Propofol is often leftover or wasted in hospital settings.
+In fact, propofol is the most commonly wasted pharmaceutical in the operating room by volume.
+Despite this, many hospitals do not have secure processes or designated containers for its disposal, which presents environmental and staff health risks.

 Regarding the ecological impact, the lack of appropriate containers can lead to sewering—where staff is forced to flush or pour the leftover medication down the sink.
 This situation makes many healthcare workers uncomfortable and violates the intent and spirit of the Environmental Protection Agency (EPA) guidance.
 Although scientists do not fully understand the effects of trace pharmaceuticals on humans, there is enough evidence that drugs in waterways may cause harm.
 It is critical that organizations avoid flushing drugs—both hazardous and non-hazardous ones—down the sink.
 This is especially important for propofol, which does not degrade in nature and is toxic to the aquatic environment.